 Swiss Stock Market Snaps Losing Streak

-(RTTNews) - The Swiss stock market on Monday wrote a finish to the two-day slide in which it had given up more than 145 points or 1.3 percent.
+(RTTNews) - The Swiss stock market has tracked higher in back-to-back sessions, gathering more than 100 points or 0.9 percent along the way.

-The SMI opened higher and remained in the green throughout the session, following the rest of Europe in moving to the upside as investors assessed the outlook for inflation and economic growth.
+The SMI opened higher and remained in the green throughout the session, following the rest of Europe in staying close to the unchanged line following the release of closely watched U.S. inflation data.

-Among the individual components, Credit Suisse plunged 4.78 percent, while Compagnie Financiere Richemont spiked 1.64 percent, Swatch Group rallied 1.36 percent, Zurich Insurance jumped 1.09 percent, Swiss Re climbed 1.00 percent, Novartis advanced 0.81 percent, Swisscom sank 0.70 percent, Swiss Life added 0.63 percent, Roche Holding fell 0.34 percent and UBS Group was up 0.33 percent.
+Overall inflation was in line with expectations, although core CPI slowed less than expected - probably dashing hopes that the Federal Reserve might further ease the pace of its interest rate hikes.

-In economic news, Switzerland's consumer price inflation accelerated again at the start of the year, largely reflecting higher food and energy prices, figures from the Federal Statistical Office showed on Monday.
+Among the individual components, Credit Suisse spiked 1.98 percent, while Swatch Group rallied 1.31 percent, UBS jumped 1.20 percent, Swisscom advanced 0.60 percent, Swiss Life added 0.59 percent, Nestle gained 0.31 percent, Roche Holdings shed 0.29 percent, Zurich Insurance rose 0.23 percent, Swiss Re perked 0.17 percent and Novartis was unchanged.

-Consumer prices rose 3.3 percent on a yearly basis in January after the 2.8 percent increase in December.
-The rate also far exceeded economists' forecast of 2.9 percent.
-This was the highest since August 2022.
-Core inflation that excludes fresh food, energy and fuel, remained unchanged at 2.2 percent.
+In economic news, Switzerland's producer price inflation accelerated again at the start of the year, figures from the Federal Statistical Office showed on Tuesday.
+Producer prices rose 3.3 percent on a yearly basis in January and 0.7 percent on month.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!